 If this pose is difficult for the feet, you can use a rolled towel under the ankles.

 If your back feels too tight in this pose, try kneeling in front of a raise (a sofa for example) and rest the chest and head on it.

 Pigeon is one of those poses that look very impressive and seem to require huge flexibility, but it is more accessible than it looks.
 The importance is your alignment and not hurting yourself.
-This pose is not good for people with arthritis of the spine.
+This pose is not good for people with arthritis of the spine, nor for those suffering from sacroiliac joint pain.
 Please always come out of the position if it hurts.